metin/ProAngularJS-Repo/README.md

 054-using-directive-external-template: Illustrates how to use the templateUrl to externalize the HTML contents associated with a directive.

 055-using-directive-external-template-functions: Illustrates how to use a function to return the templateUrl that the directive will use.

+056-managing-directive-scopes: Demonstrates how all the instances of a directive receives the same scope by default, so that data elements are all synchronized.